 – Hot weather causes a demand for outdoor activities stuff and fresh fruits highly increased,

-– Hot spell causes a higher electricity usage due to air condition demand.
-Finally increase a risk of power cut, as ussually happens in Poland,
+– The hot spell causes higher electricity usage due to air condition demand.
+Finally increase the risk of a power cut, as usually happens in Poland,

-– During the hot weather an employers have to cut down the employee workhours or arrange for them more cold water, extend a break time, etc. Workers lose their capacity, that cascade a negative effect on a whole business,
+– During the hot weather, employers have to cut down the employee work hours or arrange for them more cold water, extend a break time, etc. Workers lose their capacity, that cascade a negative effect on a whole business,

-– Extremely hot weather results a lot of infrastructural and architectural damages.
-An typical example is melting tarmac, however sometimes even some building constructions may be affected by high temperature.
-The best example is from Glasgow, when the Glasgow Science Center roof was melted during the extremely heat wave at the end of June,
+– Extremely hot weather results in a lot of infrastructural and architectural damages.
+A typical example is melting tarmac, however, sometimes even some building constructions may be affected by high temperature.
+The best example is from Glasgow when the Glasgow Science Center roof was melted during the extreme heatwave at the end of June,

-– Hot weather can cause also a shortage of drinking water, which effect cn be a housepipe ban,
+– Hot weather can cause also a shortage of drinking water, which effect can be a hosepipe ban,

-– Drought always leads to increase a food prices due to poor harvest,
+– Drought always leads to an increase in food prices due to poor harvest,

-– Long lack of precipitation caused vegetation to be revealed many curious historical objects and cultural heritages across the UK country thanks to cropmarks painted into the landscape.
-A prehistoric or Roman farm has been discovered near Langstone in Newport area.
-In another place, the 200 m diameter henge has been discovered from drone perspective.
+– Long lack of precipitation caused vegetation to be revealed many curious historical objects and cultural heritages across the UK country thanks to crop marks painted into the landscape.
+A prehistoric or Roman farm has been discovered near Langstone in the Newport area.
+In another place, the 200 m diameter henge has been discovered from a drone perspective.

-– People have a worst health conditions due to extremely long heatwave.
-Hot weather cause a cardiovascular diseases, hearth attacks and deaths.
-The worst situation is when a hot weather is combined with big humidity.
-Then a person will be sweating, but sweat don’t be drying on the skin,
+– People have the worst health conditions due to extremely long heatwave.
+Hot weather causes cardiovascular diseases, heart attacks, and deaths.
+The worst situation is when hot weather is combined with big humidity.
+Then a person will be sweating, but sweat doesn’t be drying on the skin,

-– Shorter exposure on severe heat may result a negative sympthoms such a dizziness, headache and fainting,
+– Shorter exposure to severe heat may result in negative symptoms such as dizziness, headache, and fainting,

 – Long drought period can deteriorate air quality, which contains more harmful aerosols,

-– Recreational injuries can be quite common during hot weather, because much more people wants to have some summer funs in the water,
+– Recreational injuries can be quite common during hot weather because much more people want to have some summer funs in the water,

 4. MAIN REASONS OF EXTREMELY HOT WEATHER

-This type of weather occur during the summer, when a blocking antycyclone (often the Azores high), that forces other low pressure systems around it, usually to the north west.
-This situation causes a hot and dry weather for a long time in southern part of the UK, whereas north and northwest regions of the country often receives above average rainfall.
-A factor, that can decide about the strong high presence is a sea surface temperature anomalies in the Atlantic.
+This type of weather occurs during the summer, when a blocking anticyclone (often the Azores high), that forces other low-pressure systems around it, usually to the northwest.
+This situation causes hot and dry weather for a long time in the southern part of the UK, whereas north and northwest regions of the country often receive above-average rainfall.
+A factor, that can decide about the strong high presence is sea surface temperature anomalies in the Atlantic.
 Basically, when the observed sea surface temperature is lower on North Atlantic, then warmer ocean temperature anomaly is observed south of tropic of cancer.
-This is a part of the Atlantic multidecadal oscillation, which incurs a different air circulation pattern in the atmosphere, which lead to develop a heat wave across the Europe.
-The ocean anomaly is linked to a stationary position of the Jet Stream that favours the development of high surface temperatures over Central Europe during the heatwave (Duchez et al., 2016).
+This is a part of the Atlantic multidecadal oscillation, which incurs a different air circulation pattern in the atmosphere, which leads to developing a heatwave across Europe.
+The ocean anomaly is linked to a stationary position of the Jet Stream that favors the development of high surface temperatures over Central Europe during the heatwave (Duchez et al., 2016).
 The jet stream – a core of strong winds around 10-13 km above Earth’s surface steer weather around the globe.
 When these winds are intense, they bring storms.
-On other ocassion, when they are week the calm weather occur likewise during last summer.
-Because now the jet stream is extremely weak then atmospheric high pressure systems are lingering for long periods over the same place.
-A weakening of the Jet Stream is caused by decrement of the temperature difference between polar and lower latitudes, which I have been described in this article.
+On other occasions, when they are the week the calm weather occurs likewise during last summer.
+Because now the jet stream is extremely weak then atmospheric high-pressure systems are lingering for long periods over the same place.
+A weakening of the Jet Stream is caused by a decrement of the temperature difference between polar and lower latitudes, which I have been described in this article.
 The last hot and dry spell in central and western Europe was a combination of both aforementioned factors and the climate change process, that leads to increment the temperature around the Globe.
 This ongoing trend of warming cause also land surface and the atmospheric circulation system changes.

-I have described the hottest summer in British Isles and Europe.
-I put a lot of weather forecast maps, that in places could not reflect a real weather patterns, because these maps were only a predictions.
-However the differences between forecast and real pattern were not so huge.
-Concluding this article I would like to say, that if somewhere is warmer than normal, in another place must be colder.
-This is perfectly reflected on the surface temperature anomaly map for Europe, where western part of the continent is much warmer than usually unlike to eastern part, which is colder.
-A main role in this scenario plays the Jet stream, which is weakening due to global warming.
+I have described the hottest summer in the British Isles and Europe.
+I put a lot of weather forecast maps, that in places could not reflect real weather patterns, because these maps were only predictions.
+However, the differences between forecast and real patterns were not so huge.
+Concluding this article I would like to say, that if somewhere is warmer than normal, in another place it must be colder.
+This is perfectly reflected on the surface temperature anomaly map for Europe, where the western part of the continent is much warmer than usually unlike to eastern part, which is colder.
+The main role in this scenario plays the Jet stream, which is weakening due to global warming.
 The results we could see this summer, being recognized as the hottest one.
-A weak jet stream causes a calm weather with lingering high pressure areas, pushing the hot air far north for long period of time.
-By the other hand in other parts of the continent we could see a never ending cold and rain.
-Moreover an “omega” shape of jet stream caused unusually bad weather in regions, where it should happen in the summertime.
+A weak jet stream causes calm weather with lingering high-pressure areas, pushing the hot air far north for a long period of time.
+On the other hand in other parts of the continent, we could see a never-ending cold and rain.
+Moreover, an “omega” shape of the jet stream caused unusually bad weather in regions, where it should happen in the summertime.
 The best example was flooding in Greece and Balcan Penninsula.
-The jet stream behaviour brought such an extremal weather patterns, not only a heat wave but also unusually low temperatures even with frost.
-It means, that in terms of a weird weather caused by global warming we should expect literally every kind of clime throughout the year on European latitudes.
-Next to extremely hot and dry spell an opposite weather with lomg-term rain, flood or exceptionally low temperature occurs.
-The warming trend will cause a similar, even worse weather patterns in future for sure.
+The jet stream behavior brought such extremal weather patterns, not only a heatwave but also unusually low temperatures even with frost.
+It means, that in terms of weird weather caused by global warming we should expect literally every kind of clime throughout the year on European latitudes.
+Next to extremely hot and dry spell, opposite weather with long-term rain, flood or exceptionally low temperature occurs.
+The warming trend will cause similar, even worse weather patterns in the future for sure.
 There is a lot of things to work with for sure in order to prevent the environment and human life.